TERMS AND CONDITION OF SALE

 We still require minimum increments at different levels. $5 bids between $5.00 and $50.00, $10.00 bids between $50 and $200.00.
 However you may bid more than the minimum increment as well, in odd amounts.
 The active live bid is the base for the increment--not the UP TO.
 Please click here for more info on how this works for this auction.

-A bid on a lot will extend bidding on ONLY THAT LOT for 3 minutes.
+A bid on a lot will extend bidding on ONLY THAT LOT for a limited time.

-IMPORTANT: When you open the bidding section, the page will show 20 lots.
+IMPORTANT: When you open the bidding section, the page will show only a few lots.
 If you bid on ANY knife on that page, you must scroll back up to the top and click on “SUBMIT BID (S)” BEFORE you go on to view other lots on other pages or your bids will not enter the system.
 Bids in the lead will show up in RED.

 IF YOUR BID SHOWS RED--GO AHEAD